 “Whether you’re a complete beginner or an experienced image editor, the software is designed to provide levels of functionality and automation to appeal to all ability levels.”

-This is the statement used as a basis of Simple Story’s video creation.
+This is the statement used as a basis for Simple Story’s video creation.
 Without using anything outside the confines of this rather impressive editing software, the agency managed to craft an exciting reel of its functionality.

 There’s no unnecessary narration, just the sheer power of PSP 2021, boosted by the thrilling background rhythm.

 The video is a textbook example of what video marketing should look like – it doesn’t try to sell, it simply delivers.
 (In Yoda’s great words: “Do, or do not.
 There is no try.”)
-It’s simple, on point and visually impressive.
+It’s simple, on point, and visually impressive.